Situation

 Potential Solutions

-The bedroom has a closet in the top right corner, which could be potentially moved to fit the hallway 3 ¾’ x 8’.
+Plan A: The bedroom has a closet in the top right corner, which could be potentially moved to fit in the hallway above it.
 This closet would have doors in the middle of it that would connect the bedroom to the bathroom.
 The previous door would stay in the bathroom.
 This solution would require moving the plumbing utilities to the opposite wall.
 It would also get rid of an awkward hallway space.